 It’s important that you hire experienced wrongful death and personal injury attorneys who can represent you and pursue your claim successfully to get you the compensation you deserve.

-Contact Baggett, McCall, Burgess, Watson & Gaughan, LLC in Lake Charles, Louisiana, for a free consultation or call 337-478-8888 or 800-639-2524 now to speak directly with an experienced personal injury, wrongful death, and professional negligence lawyer.
+Contact Baggett McCall, LLC in Lake Charles, Louisiana, for a free consultation, or call 337-478-8888 or 800-639-2524 now to speak directly with an experienced personal injury, wrongful death, and professional negligence lawyer.
 Choose your lawyer carefully.